opal/opal/Generated-Javascript.md

 ### Literals

-**self** is always compiled to <code>this</code> in javascript which makes the generated code a lot cleaner to use.
+**self** is always compiled to `this` in javascript which makes the generated code a lot cleaner to use.
 All methods, blocks, classes, modules and top level code correctly have their `this` value set.

 **true** and **false** are also compiled into their native javascript equivalents.
 This makes interacting with external libraries a lot easier as there is no need to convert to special ruby values.